 2. Consider table shapes

 Table shapes can change the whole layout of the room.
-They should be considered when working on your venue floor plan and table seating chart.
+They should be considered when working on your venue floor plan and table wedding seating plan.
 It can also creatively open up the room if you need more space.
 You can do this by doing long banquet gallery tables for the younger group and having the elderly and kids at a round table.

-Speak to a wedding designer consultant about your needs, and they will be able to provide you with design and layout options on how you can maximize your space and work around your preference/needs.
+Speak to a wedding designer consultant about your needs, and they will be able to provide you with design and layout options on how you can maximize your space and work around your preferences/needs.

 There are no right or wrong options in the shape selection of tables, and all have their own advantages.
 Work with a designer and unlock layout potentials that you would’ve otherwise not considered.